- Main Menu

 What challenges occur at Day 2?

 Your Ops team needs rapid trouble isolation to help reduce mean time to repair (MTTR).
 Yet they rarely know what infrastructure resides in the data center and how it all connects together.
-Therefore, they need clear visibility into the relationships between ACI components (leafs, spines, APICs) and the compute, storage and application infrastructure that they support.
+Therefore, they need clear visibility into the relationships between ACI components (leafs, spines, APICs) and the compute, storage, and application infrastructure that they support.
 By monitoring these events and alerts and by collecting the right data, your Ops team can reduce the time to isolate problems and can begin to tackle remediation.

-How ScienceLogic can help.
+How ScienceLogic Can Help

-ScienceLogic’s SL1 platform offers deep monitoring visibility for Cisco ACI and the rest of the data center–whether software-defined, or hyper-converged, or traditional.
+ScienceLogic’s SL1 platform offers deep monitoring visibility for Cisco ACI and the rest of the data center–whether software-defined, hyper-converged, or traditional.
 SL1 includes support for the latest ACI features including multi-site and multi-pod variants, helping organizations scale across multiple, large data centers.
-The SL1 platform provides you with a single, unified view of ACI and other data center components, so that you can see everything you have and understand how it works together.
+The SL1 platform provides you with a single, unified view of ACI and other data center components so that you can see everything you have and understand how it works together.
 This contextualized view is maintained in real-time, which forms a basis for actionable, context-driven decision-making and accurate troubleshooting.

 Once your data center fabric is under control, your Ops team can turn their attention to managing at the business service level–enabling a more business-centric approach to operations and ensuring services to customers are tracked and delivered according to internal or external SLAs.
-By grouping IT elements into the IT Services and Business Services they deliver, the SL1 platform can enable your Ops team to demonstrate their value at the business level by tracking the health, availability and risk of those business services to business owners–instead of inundating them with excessive technical detail on individual infrastructure components.
+By grouping IT elements into the IT Services and Business Services they deliver, the SL1 platform can enable your Ops team to demonstrate their value at the business level by tracking the health, availability, and risk of those business services to business owners–instead of inundating them with excessive technical detail on individual infrastructure components.